TharushaSachinthana/Landing-page/README.md

 # Landing Page

-Welcome to the official landing page for [CODSOFT INTERNSHIP PROGRAM]!
+Welcome to the test design  landing page !

 ## Overview

-Landing project is a Level 1 project of CODSOFT INTERNSHIP programme.
  This landing page serves as a central hub for information and resources related to the project.

 ## Features